w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 programs are written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.

-Ethereum operates as a single chain, homogenous chain.
-Each Ethereum node is divided into two
-layers: the **consensus** and **execution** layers.
+Ethereum operates as a single, homogeneous chain.
+Each Ethereum node is divided into two layers: the **consensus** and **execution** layers.
 Each layer handles the block validation information, peer discovery, and Proof-of-Stake of the Ethereum client.

 Polkadot's primary component is the **relay chain**, which hosts heterogeneous **shards** called parachains.
 The relay chain aggregates information from its shards, the parachains, where Polkadot validators agree upon consensus and finality.
 In essence, one can look at Polkadot as a series of **runtimes**, which are state transition functions used to describe parachains (shards), as well as Polkadot itself.
 Like Ethereum, Polkadot clients abstract away many of their responsibilities into various components built using Substrate.

 ### Forks, Upgrades, and Governance